 Investigations focus on the microbial characterization of lake ice, glaciers, ice sheets and caps as well as the snow cover and – as a novel aspect – also cloud systems.

-The overall interest of this research group is the socio-economic wellbeing and multi-perspective topics related to the development of the extractive industries in the Arctic and Sub-Arctic.
+The overall interest of this research group is the socio-economic wellbeing of arctic inhabitants and multi-perspective topics related to the development of the extractive industries in the Arctic and Sub-Arctic.

 We investigate the distribution and activity of distinct clades of ammonia oxidizing archaea that we found to be associated with different nitrification rates in arctic soils.